LearnFintech

 Viral Marketing

-Their ads are cultural moments.
-The Rahul Dravid ad generated millions of organic impressions. **Network Effects** "CRED Pay" is now a checkout option on other apps (Swiggy, Zepto).
-Using your CRED points outside the CRED app increases the utility of the currency.
+Network Effects "CRED Pay" is now a checkout option inside other apps (Swiggy, Zepto, and more).
+Spending CRED rewards outside the CRED app raises the utility of the in-app currency, which in turn deepens the reason to keep paying bills through CRED.

 Competitors